-- 2. Institutional uses will be permitted in the Institutional and Core Area land use designations, with more limited institutional uses permitted in the Residential Community, Commercial and Open Space designations. - 3.
-Major institutional uses outside the Core Area, such as hospitals, correctional facilities, schools and community facilities shall be designated Institutional. - 4.
-Council shall consider institutional uses in the Residential Community and Open Space designations, where permitted, and the Sijjanga District provided that the following are addressed: - a) The proposed use is integrated with the built form and open spaces of the larger area with respect to building mass, height, proportion, and position relative to the street; - b) The use shall not detract from the primary function and use of the area; - c) Potential impacts such as sun shadowing, loss of views, and traffic generation are mitigated.
+- 1. Institutional uses include educational, health care, social, religious, cultural and community facilities. - Institutional uses will be permitted in the Institutional and Core Area land use designations, with more limited institutional uses permitted in the Residential Community, Commercial and Open Space designations. - Major institutional uses outside the Core Area, such as hospitals, correctional facilities, schools and community facilities shall be designated Institutional. - 4.
+Council shall consider institutional uses in the Residential Community and Open Space designations, where permitted, and the Sijjanga District provided that the following are addressed: - a) The proposed use is integrated with the built form and open spaces of the larger area with respect to building mass, height, proportion, and position relative to the street: - b) The use shall not detract from the primary function and use of the area; - c) Potential impacts such as sun shadowing, loss of views, and traffic generation are mitigated.